changswap/changswap-document/hiring/become-a-chef/frontend-engineer.md

 ### Your Responsibilities

 * Design, scope, and estimate complex frontend products/upgrades.
-* Envision and develop features to help grow PancakeSwap.
+* Envision and develop features to help grow ChangSwap.
 * Enthusiastically collaborate with a small team to plan projects at the task level.
 * Collaborate with cross-functional partners on all aspects of product development.
 * Identify and advocate for team-wide areas of improvement and best practices.